msnraju/control-add-in-samples/readme.md

 If you are smart enough, you just need to know how to copy paste :)

-If you are new to [HTML](https://www.w3schools.com/html/), [CSS](https://www.w3schools.com/css/), and [JavaScript](https://www.w3schools.com/js/) in my opinion [w3shools.com](https://www.w3schools.com/html/) is the best place to learn quickly.
+If you are new to [HTML](https://www.w3schools.com/html/), [CSS](https://www.w3schools.com/css/), and [JavaScript](https://www.w3schools.com/js/), in my opinion [w3shools.com](https://www.w3schools.com/html/) is the best place to learn quickly.

 ## Dos and don'ts

-You should try to create reusable Control Add-ins, you should void hard-coding, you should be able to use in more than one page.
+You should try to create reusable `Control Add-ins`, you should avoid hard-coding.
+You should be able to use the same `User Control` in more than one page.

-For example
+For example:

-	• A 'map control' can be used, in Customer, Vendor, Bank, Location pages.
+* A 'Map Control' can be used, in Customer, Vendor, Bank, Location pages.
-	• A 'status indicator control' can be used in Sales, Purchase, and Service Orders, may be in Back Reconciliation page also.
+* A 'Status Indicator Control' can be used in Sales, Purchase, and Service Orders, may also be in Bank Reconciliation page.

-If you hard-code slides data in Control Add-in instead of sending as parameter in the below example, you can not use this Control Add-in in other pages.
+In the example given below, if you hard-code slides data in `Control Add-in` instead of sending as a parameter, you can not use this in other pages.

 ## No more talking - Let's create a Control Add-in

-We don’t need to develop Control Add-in from the scratch.
+We don’t need to develop `Control Add-in` from scratch.
 There are tons of open source web components available on the web.
-We just need to understand the component and convert it to Control Add-in.
+We just need to understand the component and convert it to `Control Add-in`.

-We are creating [Carousel](https://getbootstrap.com/docs/4.5/components/carousel/#with-captions) control using [Bootstrap](https://getbootstrap.com/) component.
+We are creating [Carousel](https://getbootstrap.com/docs/4.5/components/carousel/#with-captions) control using the [Bootstrap](https://getbootstrap.com/) component.

 We need to use the following resources for any bootstrap component: